stolevchristian/LUDA/README.md

 > **High-performance Lua scripting for IDA Pro's SDK.
 Fast, lightweight, and expressive binary analysis automation.**

 > [!IMPORTANT]
-> **LUDA** is still in development and is not ready for production.
-Expect lack of error handling, bugs and crashes.
+> **LUDA** is based on Lua 5.1 which makes it mostly 32-bit compatible.
+This HAS BEEN FIXED in the unpublished version of LUDA by swapping 5.1 for Lua 5.5.
+Release coming shortly.

 ---